joshuakleveter/pluralsight/javascript_path/06_practical_design_patterns/NOTES.md

 - **Observers:** Objects watching the focal point.
 - **Subject:** Object decorated with a subject to watch.
 - **Notification:** Calback function, etc. sent to the observers on update.

+**In summary:** we create a list of observers that need to be notified when the subject is updated.
+We then have a function that calls all of the observers in the list whenever the subject is updated.